valentine-dit/directory-sso-profile/README.md

     $ source .venv/bin/activate
     $ pip install -r requirements_test.txt

+### Additional step on OSX

+A recent update to OSX removed a particular method from python around SSL.
+This will cause Captcha to fail in development.
+This can be re-installed by running the following in terminal: '/Applications/Python\ 3.6/Install\ Certificates.command'.
+Please read https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error for a more detailed explanation.

 ### Configuration

 Secrets such as API keys and environment specific configurations are placed in `conf/.env` - a file that is not added to version control.
 You will need to create that file locally in order for the project to run.